vincentzhang15/shop-with-me/README.md

 ## About "Shop With Me"

-"Shop with me" is a web app that aims to futurize the in-store grocery shopping experience.
+"Shop With Me" is a web application that futurizes, gamifies, and simplifies the process of in-store grocery shopping through three features:

+"Find it" - Guides a user to a good (e.g., food item) with virtual arrows in a physical retail space.
+"Ask me" - Filters a list of food items by nutrients according to a user's verbal inquiry.
+"Show me" - Filters a list of related products in the grocery store according to a product image captured from a device camera.

 It was built at Hack The Valley V in less than 38 hours.